ThomasBalbach/ThomasBalbach.github.io/_talks/2017-09-26-citizenlab-intergeo-2017-pitch.md

 [Watch on YouTube](https://www.youtube.com/watch?v=GnvldzPLnAM)

-Pitch on the citizen participation software solution CitizenLab at INTERGEO 2017 in Berlin.
+Pitch on the citizen participation software solution CitizenLab at INTERGEO 2017 in Berlin 🇩🇪.